-- A medical grade mask is provided to any employee who cares for sick children or who has close contact with any child with a medical condition that precludes the child's use of a cloth face covering. - Alternative protective strategies may be adopted to accommodate students who are on Individualized Education or 504 Plans and who cannot use or tolerate face masks. - Employees are instructed to wash or replace their face mask daily.
-Parents are instructed to ensure that children have clean face mask. - All individual employee workstations or areas used by employees working as part of a team allow for separation of at least 6 feet.
+- A medical grade mask is provided to any employee who cares for sick children or who has close contact with any child with a medical condition that precludes the child's use of a cloth face mask. - Alternative protective strategies may be adopted to accommodate students who are on Individualized Education or 504 Plans and who cannot use or tolerate face masks. - Employees are instructed to wash or replace their face masks daily.
+Parents are instructed to ensure that children have clean face masks. - All individual employee workstations or areas used by employees working as part of a team allow for separation of at least 6 feet.
 Classroom furniture is arranged to permit a distance of at least 6 feet between the teacher's desk and the nearest student(s). - To ensure that masks are worn consistently and correctly, staff are discouraged from eating or drinking except during their breaks when they are able to safely remove their masks and physically distance from others.
 At all times when eating or drinking, staff must maintain at least a six-foot distance from others, including fellow employees and visitors.
 Eating or drinking outdoors is preferred but eating of drinking at a cubicle or workstation is preferred to eating in a breakroom if eating in a cubicle or workstation permits greater distance from and barriers between staff. - Occupancy is reduced and space between employees is maximized in any roomor area used by staff for meals and/or breaks.
-This can be achieved by: - o Posting a maximum occupancy that is consistent with enabling a distance of at least six feet between individuals in rooms or areas used for breaks; - o Staggering break or mealtimes to reduce occupancy in rooms or areas used for meals and breaks; and - o Placing tables six feet apart and assuring six feet between seats, removing or taping seats to reduce occupancy, placing markings on floors to assure distancing, and arranging seating in a way that minimizes face-to-face contact. - All employees, on-site contractors, vendors and delivery personnel have been provided instructions regarding maintaining physical distancing and the required use face mask when around others. - Break rooms, restrooms, classrooms, and other common areas used or visited by staff are disinfected frequently, on the following schedule: 7.00AM 11.00AM 2.00PM o Other (auditorium, gymnasium, library if in use) Library: nightly (will not be used by students)
+This can be achieved by: - o Posting a maximum occupancy that is consistent with enabling a distance of at least six feet between individuals in rooms or areas used for breaks; - o Staggering break or mealtimes to reduce occupancy in rooms or areas used for meals and breaks; and - o Placing tables six feet apart and assuring six feet between seats, removing or taping seats to reduce occupancy, placing markings on floors to assure distancing, and arranging seating in a way that minimizes face-to-face contact. - All employees, on-site contractors, vendors and delivery personnel have been provided instructions regarding maintaining physical distancing and the required use face masks when around others. - Break rooms, restrooms, classrooms, and other common areas used or visited by staff are disinfected frequently, on the following schedule: